 I liked the changes Reebok made to this model compared to the 7 (which wasn’t my favorite whatsoever), and the newly constructed bootie.
 It’s a shoe I can both workout in and wear in my day-to-day with comfort.

 Updates to Reebok CrossFit Nano 8 Flexweave

-- The most distinct difference between the Nano 8 and the Nano 8 Flexweave lies in how the upper is constructed.
+- The Nano 8 Flexweave is an update to Reebok's prominent line of CrossFit shoes.
+The most distinct difference between the Nano 8 Flexweave and the original Nano 8 model lies in the construction of the upper.
 Though they both feature the Flexweave material, the newer version has been re-engineered for enhanced breathability, support, and durability.
 It sports a Figure-8 construction that ventilates and reinforces targeted areas.

 - It comes equipped with an inner heel bootie sleeve for additional comfort.
 It also gives a sock-like feeling that makes the shoe fit more snugly.

 - The forefoot area is designed to be more protected and cozy due to the added cushioning.
 This feature makes plyometric exercises safer and more pleasant.

 - It utilizes the Toe Tection technology in the toe area.
 It makes the upper resistant to the wear-and-tear during high-intensity workouts.

 - The outsole has been designed to meet the specific requirements of CrossFit.
 It offers a strong grip on indoor surfaces.

 Reebok CrossFit Nano 8 Flexweave size and fit